LagoLunatic/wwrando/docs/faq.md

 You are most likely using RetroArch or a legacy version of Dolphin.
 These emulators are very old and sometimes crash when playing Wind Waker (both the vanilla game and the randomizer).

-It is recommended that you play on a recent *beta or development* build of Dolphin, which can be downloaded from [here](https://en.dolphin-emu.org/download/).
+It is recommended that you play on a recent release or development build of Dolphin, which can be downloaded from [here](https://en.dolphin-emu.org/download/).

 ## The game crashes after the GameCube boot up animation.